Search: 1270 results

 And he saw the Lord by his side, saying, I am the Lord, the God of Abraham your father, and the God of Isaac: I will give to you and to your seed this land on which you are sleeping.

-As he looked, he saw a well in the field, and three flocks of sheep lying there [resting] beside it because the flocks were watered from that well.
-Now the stone on the mouth of the well [that covered and protected it] was large,
+He looked and saw a well in a field.
+Three flocks of sheep were lying there beside it because the sheep were watered from this well.
+A large stone covered the opening of the well.

 But in the morning [when Jacob awoke], it was Leah [who was with him]!
 And he said to Laban, “What is this that you have done to me?
 Did I not work for you [for seven years] for Rachel?
 Why have you deceived and betrayed me [like this]?”